University of Rajshahi: Paris Road

-Murals, Sculptures and Monuments
+Murals, sculptures and monuments

 There are a considerable number of murals on the campus.
-The Shahid Minar Complex holds two murals one on the background wall of the Open Theatre Stage and another on the background wall of the Shahid Minar's platform.
-A mural near the Golden Jubilee Tower is a masterpiece artifact made of steel depicting struggle of men and women.
-Besides these the obelisk of Martyred professor Dr. Shamsuzzoha has a mural depicting him and his famous quote.
-The Bangabandhu hall, Sher-e-Bangla hall and Syed Ameer Ali Hal have murals of Sheikh Mujibur Rahman, AK Fazlul Haque and Syed Ameer Ali respectively.
+The Shaheed Minar Complex holds two murals, one on the background wall of the Open Theatre Stage and another on the background wall of the Shaheed Minar's platform.
+A mural near the Golden Jubilee Tower is a masterpiece artifact made of steel depicting the struggle of men and women.
+Besides these, the obelisk of martyred professor Mohammad Shamsuzzoha has a mural depicting him and his famous quote.
+The Bangabandhu Hall, Sher-e-Bangla Hall and Syed Ameer Ali Hall have murals of Sheikh Mujibur Rahman, AK Fazlul Haque and Syed Ameer Ali, respectively.

 Monuments around the campus are the Shaheed Minar, Mass-Graveyard monument and the Shabash Bangladesh.
-The sculptures are the martyred intellectual memorial monument near the central library, Sfulingo in the Shahid Samsuzzoha Hall premises, Martyred Professor Habibur Rahman's sculpture on Shahid Habibur Rahman hall's entrance.
+The sculptures are the martyred intellectual memorial monument near the central library, Sfulingo in the Shaheed Samsuzzoha Hall premises, and martyred professor Habibur Rahman's sculpture on Shaheed Habibur Rahman Hall's entrance.
 There are several memorial monuments and murals around the campus.

 Facilities

 Museums

-The university is the site for the two oldest museums in Bangladesh.
-They are - the Varendra Research Museum, which is the oldest museum in Bangladesh and the Shahid Smriti Sangrahasala, which is the oldest liberation war museum in Bangladesh.
+The university is the site of the two oldest museums in Bangladesh.
+They are - the Varendra Research Museum, which is the oldest museum in Bangladesh, and the Shahid Smriti Sangrahasala, which is the oldest liberation war museum in Bangladesh.

-A few miles from the main campus is the Varendra Research Museum,.
+A few miles from the main campus is the Varendra Research Museum.
 It is one of the richest repertory of Bengal sculptures in the world.
 Established in 1910 by Ramaprasad Chanda, the museum became a part of the university in the 1960s when a financial crisis threatened its existence.
 Under the university, the museum has thrived, adding a folklore gallery to its impressive collection from ancient and medieval Bengal.